What Is 5G?

 4G frequencies will continue to be used, they’ll just get faster with 5G technologies.
 Gaps in 4G and 5G coverage will continue to exist, so some homes and businesses will still need the improved coverage cell signal boosters provide.

-Do cell signal boosters work on 5G networks?
+Do cell phone boosters work with 5G networks?

 Today’s 4G boosters work on most low-band 5G networks.
 The 4G booster you have now—or the one you’re considering buying—will continue to work indefinitely on existing LTE frequencies.